 Ultrasport F-Bike review: Also consider

-The Domyos Folding Connected Exercise Bike EB Fold reduces in size by 50% when folded for easy storage.
-It's compatible with compatible apps Econnected and Kinomap so you can keep track of your training and progress.
+The Domyos Folding Connected Exercise Bike EB Fold (opens in new tab) (retailer link) reduces in size by 50% when folded for easy storage.
+It's compatible with compatible apps Econnected and Kinomap, so you can keep track of your training and progress.
 It's way more expensive than the Ultrasport bike, though.

-The Exerpeutic Folding Magnetic Upright Bike has a high maximum weight capacity (300 pounds / 136 kg) and a wider seat, making it ideal for heavy people to exercise with.
+The Exerpeutic Folding Magnetic Upright Bike (opens in new tab) (retailer link) has a high maximum weight capacity (300 pounds / 136 kg) and a wider seat, making it ideal for heavy people to exercise.
 It's also more expensive than the Ultrasport F-Bike, sadly.

 Finally, and especially if you're thinking about getting a non-foldable exercise bike, find out what the difference is between folding and non-folding exercise bikes with our handy guide.